nic2703/Innoprojekt_22/README.md

 - Windows installation through zip.
 - `.ino` code for arduino uno, electrical components in the kit

-Main goal is to create a user-friendly, smothh experience to encourage young teens interest in engineering.
+Main goal is to create a user-friendly, smooth experience to encourage young teens interest in engineering.